MicrosoftDocs/EMDocs/microsoft-365-enterprise/microsoft-365-enterprise-services.md

 |Microsoft Identity Brokers|Microsoft provides applications for every mobile platform that allow for the bridging of credentials across applications from different vendors and allows for special enhanced features that require a single secure place from where to validate credentials.
 We call these brokers.
 On iOS and Android these brokers are provided through the Microsoft Authenticator and Intune Company Portal apps.
 In Windows 10, this functionality is provided by an account chooser built in to the operating system, known technically as the Web Authentication Broker.|

 ## Security best practices and recommendations
+While there is no single best recommendation for all customer environments, the [recommended security policies and configurations](microsoft-365-policies-configurations.md) article describes general Microsoft recommendations about how to apply policy and configuration within the Microsoft cloud to ensure that your employees are both secure and productive.

 ### Baseline recommended security policies and configurations
-While there is no single best recommendation for all customer environments, the best practices for [recommended scurity policies and configurations](microsoft-365-policies-configurations.md) describe general Microsoft recommendations about how to apply Microsoft 365 Enterprise policy and configuration settings within the Microsoft cloud to ensure that your employees are both secure and productive.
+Best practicess for [general identity and device access policy recommendations](identity-access-policies.md) are provided to describe general Microsoft recommendations about how to apply Microsoft 365 Enterprise policy and configuration settings within the Microsoft cloud to ensure that your employees are both secure and productive.

-### Secure email recommended policies
+### Exchange Online access policies
-The [secure email recommended polcies](secure-email-recommended-policies.md) in this article provide policy recommendations to help you secure organizational email and email clients that support Modern Authentication and Conditional Access.
+[Policy recommendations to help secure email](secure-email-recommended-policies.md) provide Microsoft recommendations to help you secure organizational email, and email clients that support Modern Authentication and Conditional Access.
 Also discussed are the default platform client configurations we recommend to provide the best SSO experience to your users, as well as the technical pre-requisites for conditional access.

+### SharePoint Online access policies
+Recommendations are provided to [safeguard SharePoint Online file access](sharepoint-file-access-policies.md) in addition to the policy recommendations for securing email.
+This article describes the new policies that must be created, and how existing policies should be amended to protect both Exchange Online email and SharePoint online file access.

 ## Learn more
 [Microsoft 365 Enterprise product page](https://www.microsoft.com/microsoft-365/enterprise)